Skip to main content

 Add connection settings

-Annotations are used to manage connection settings between incoming requests and the load balancer, or between the load balancer and the servers:
+The following annotations are used to manage connection settings between incoming requests and the load balancer, or between the load balancer and servers:

 Maximum connections

-To specify the maximum number of connections, add the annotation to the Gateway object manifest:
+To specify the maximum number of connections, add the following annotation to the Gateway object manifest:

 loadbalancer.openstack.org/connection-limit: "<value>"

 Specify <value> — the maximum number of connections per second.
-Default value is -1 (unlimited).
+Default is -1 (unlimited).

-You can update the parameter for an existing load balancer.
+You can update this parameter for an existing load balancer.

-You can view the parameter in the Control Panel: in the top menu, click Products and select Cloud Servers → section Load Balancers → tab Load Balancers → load balancer page → open rule card → open block Advanced rule settings → block Incoming requests to the load balancer → field Maximum connections.
+You can view this parameter in the Control Panel: in the top menu, click Products and select Cloud Servers → section Load Balancers → tab Load Balancers → load balancer page → open the rule card → open the Advanced rule settings → block Incoming requests to the balancer → field Maximum connections.

 Connection timeout for incoming requests